 Gather essential documents, including valid passports, birth certificates, proof of legal income, a clean criminal record, marriage/family certificates (if applicable), and verified proof of funds. - Appoint a legal representative

-Work with licensed legal or immigration professionals who specialize in citizenship -related investment programs.
+Work with licensed legal and immigration professionals who specialise in citizenship-related investment programs.
 They will assist in document review, compliance, translation, and submission. - Source of Funds Validation

 Most programs require clear documentation of how the funds were earned.
 This includes bank statements, business earnings, investment portfolios, or inheritance records.
 Transparency is crucial. - Due Diligence Checks